 The information in this article appliesto:

-I would like to use the Materials List in Home Designer to help me plan my event.
+I would like to use the materials list in Home Designer to help me plan my event.
 How can I do that?

 Planning an event such as a wedding, anniversary or graduation party can require a lot of time and patience.
 You can use your Home Designer software not only to help select color themes and styles for your event and decide how you will use your available space, but also to help you prepare a list of the items you will need to purchase or rent and estimate their cost.

-A Materials List generates based on the current state of the plan, so it is not necessary to wait until the plan is complete to generate a Materials List.
+A materials list generates based on the current state of the plan, so it is not necessary to wait until the plan is complete to generate a materials list.
 However, it is noteworthy that creating a materials list will generally be one of the last steps in creating a design, as it is based on accumulating quantities of various items in your model.

 When designing a plan for an event, it is not uncommon to require many copies of the same object.
-Instead of placing each individual item from the Library repeatedly, you can arrange a single set of items and then copy and paste them to save a great deal of time and effort.
+Instead of placing each individual item from the library repeatedly, you can arrange a single set of items and then copy and paste them to save a great deal of time and effort.

-Select the item you want to place, and click in plan view to place it.
+- Select the item you want to place, and click in plan view to place it.

 Silverware and similar objects will automatically be placed on top of a table surface, which saves us from having to edit the Floor to Bottom height in their specification dialog after they are placed.

-Now that you have placed an object, it is wise to use the Select Objects tool to select it, and click on the Open Object edit tool to display its specification dialog.
+- Now that you have placed an object, it is wise to use the Select Objects tool to select it, and click on the Open Object edit tool to display its specification dialog.
 On the Materials panel, you can specify the appropriate material before making copies of it.

 You may find it helpful to create a custom material for some purposes.
-For example, if you want to use plasticware instead of silverware, the default material of the cutlery placed from the Library Browser will not be appropriate.
+For example, if you want to use plastic-ware instead of silverware, the default material of the cutlery placed from the Library Browser will not be appropriate.
 For more information about customizing materials, please see the Related Articles

-Once you have made any necessary changes to the individual object, click OK to apply them and close the dialog.
+- Once you have made any necessary changes to the individual object, click OK to apply them and close the dialog.
 You can use the same procedure to place and edit any remaining objects in the arrangement of items you want.